ThompsonO/BriteCoreAPI/README.md

 based on the fields associated with selected risks.
 A risk is selected by either picking a risk from a drop-down list, or selecting to view all risks at once.
 These functions call the created API endpoints to determine what fields are then shown on the form.
-The fields have appropriate input fields created dynamically, with date-pickers for dates, drop-down selections for enums, numerical fields for numbers, and text fields for text.
+The fields have appropriate input field types created dynamically, with date-pickers for dates, drop-down selections for enums, numerical fields for numbers, and text fields for text.
 When a risk or all risks are selected a submit button is also shown dynamically though it has limited functionality as per the scope of the project.